dzulfiqarfr/jakpost-graphics/2021/2021-06-30-imports-suggest-uncertain-recovery/README.md

 # Overview

-This article describes the uncertainty in recovery from the pandemic by looking at imports of raw materials and capital goods, which together reflect manufacturing activities.
-Read the article on [this link](https://www.thejakartapost.com/paper/2021/06/30/factory-imports-show-recovery-uncertainty.html).
+This project seeks to describe the uncertainty in recovery from the pandemic by looking at imports of raw materials and capital goods, which together reflect manufacturing activities.
+Read the story on [this link](https://www.thejakartapost.com/paper/2021/06/30/factory-imports-show-recovery-uncertainty.html).

 # Data